keystonejs/keystone/docs/pages/docs/context/get-context.md

 Maybe you need to insert data into the database, maybe you want to use Keystone with a custom protocol or a tiny REST API.
 *Or maybe you want to write unit tests.*

-If you have previously built Keystone using `keystone build` or used `keystone dev`, then you can use `getContext`.
+If you have previously run `keystone build` or `keystone dev`, then you can use `getContext`.
+If you change your configuration, you should [rebuild your project](../docs/guides/cli) before using `getContext`.

 Using the `getContext` function does not use the typical Keystone entry point - it is a function and only requires that your Prisma client has been built and can be provided as a parameter with your Keystone configuration.